BaichengDanny/BaichengDanny.github.io/index.md

 Here is **Baicheng Chen (Danny, 陈柏成)**.

 I am a freshman majoring in **CSE** at the School of Data Science, The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
 In our university, I'm also a student at Minerva College (厚含书院).
-Furthermore, I'm a video Editor and Colorist and working in the Student Union currently (You can follow the [Bilibili account of the Student Union🔗](https://space.bilibili.com/508002687) to watch our works).
+Furthermore, I'm a video Editor and Colorist working in the Student Union currently (You can follow the [Bilibili account of the Student Union🔗](https://space.bilibili.com/508002687) to watch our works).

 I have learned several programming languages like C++, Java and Python, familiar with lots of commonly used Python libraries such as numpy, pandas, matplotlib and sklearn.
 I also mastered the grammar of LaTex and Markdown.
 Moreover, in middle school, I used to attend NOIP programming contests and learned many Algorithms.
 The experience also triggers my interest in computer science and algorithms.